TechCraftYT/TechCraftYT/README.md

 ⚡ Fun fact: I actually started my tech career when I was 3 years old!

-🌱 I’m currently learning basic C# coding
+🌱 I’m currently starting to learn in Python and am a low level in C#

 📫 You can reach me over @ admin@thetechlobby.site